Nevada-Way/ngbase-pwa-fb/README.md

 - ✔ Tested & passed on local machine with http-server, ran all 3 environments.
 - ✔ Tested & passed deploy on netlify.
 Worked well using netlify's own environment variables used as substitute for the .env which is excluded from the git repo.

+### chp-01-pwa

+This chapter focuses on Firebase Firestore

+- ✔ I created a FB project in the FB console.
+- ✔ Installed @angular/fire
+- ✔ In .env file I set the real values for the firebase & Firestore API I also did this in the netlify environment values UI.
+- ✔ Added firebase as provider in app.config.ts
+- ✔ I created a firestore service in the services folder, this holds the generic CRUD functions for firestore, any service/component in the app can use these because they are generic.
+- ✔ I also created another service for CRUD operations, this is a specific service for the app's log-entries.
+  The concept is seperation of concerns, each service is focused on its specific task, so we dont want all of them interacting with the fb api, so one shared service focuses on the interface with fb-api while all the rest are focused on their tasks and interface with the shared service.

+- ✔ I implemented the log-entries triggering inside the constructor of the app.component.ts file, TODO need to implement a button when click does all the interactions.

+FYI : This code is not intended for UI interaction , just the programmer can set values in the code or comment out in order to control the app.
+This chp-04 is meant as base to develop your own interactions with FB.